Britain's FTSE buoyed by resilient Persimmon

 "Like the rest of the FTSE, the company acknowledges 'increased economic uncertainty' in light of the referendum, but investors appear more focused on increased customer interest in Persimmon properties".

-The FTSE 100 was up 0.6 percent at 6,868.51 points, its biggest daily gain since August 11.
+The FTSE 100 was up 0.7 percent at 6,875.52, set for its biggest daily gain since August 11.
 It drifted back last week after touching 14-month highs in mid-August.

-Miners were also among the leading gainers, up 2.3 percent to recoup Monday's slide, helped by stabilising copper prices.
+Miners were among the leading gainers, up 2.3 percent to recoup most of Monday's slide, helped by stabilising copper prices.

-The sector was also helped by an upbeat note from Jefferies in which the broker upgraded BHP Billiton to "buy" from "hold".
-BHP Billiton's shares rose 4.4 percent.

-"Demand has stabilized, supply is declining in most cases, balance sheets have strengthened due to FCF and asset sales, and valuations are inexpensive.
-Fundamentals have clearly improved," analysts at Jefferies said in a note.
+Among mid-caps, JRP was up 14.9 percent and set for its best session in 1-1/2 years after the annuity provider provided an upbeat trading update.